Best California LVN to RN/BSN Programs 2026

 Campus Based - Website

-- Full-time 4-semester program
+- 4-Semester program

-- Clinical rotations day/evening shifts
+- Clinical rotations on day/evening/weekends

 Ventura, CA